christopherbate/social-network-firebase-react/README.md

 ## Overview

-This project is an example of how to create basic social networking functionality with React and Google Firebase.
+This project is an example of how to create social networking functionality with React and Google Firebase utilizing Firebase's Real-Time Database and Google's Cloud Functions.
+In addition, it aims to implement various machine learning algorithms (running on Cloud Functions) to implement recommendation systems, text suggestions, and so on.

+## Features

+Basic Functionality
+- User authentication with email/password (complete)
+- Private and Public routes with ReactRouter v4 (complete)
+- Ability to add other Friends as users and view their profiles (75%)
+- A "Main Feed" page that aggregates posts from friends into a single page. (complete)
+- An ability to create your own posts that friends can view.(complete)

+Machine Learning Functions (WIP):
+- NLP - semantic grading telling whether a post is positive or negative
+- NLP - hash-tag suggestion based on language modeling / summarization
+- NLP - recommendation engine to determine which posts appear on user's main feed

 ## Installation / Use